 The proper operation of democratic government requires that the public officials and employees be independent, impartial and responsible to the people; that government decisions and policy be made in the proper channels of the government structure; that public office not is used for personal gain; and that the public have confidence in the integrity of its government.

-In recognition of these goals, the Board of Managers has established this Code of Conduct for all public officials and employees of the District.
+In recognition of these goals, the Board (the “Board”) of the Riley Purgatory Bluff Creek Watershed District (the “District”) has established this Code of Conduct for all public officials and employees of the District.

 Public officials hold office on behalf of the public.
 They are bound to uphold the Constitution of the United States and the Constitution of the State of Minnesota.
-Public officials must carry out impartially the laws of the nation, state and District in fostering respect for all government and otherwise faithfully discharge the duties of their office.
+Public officials must carry out impartially the laws of the nation, state and District in fostering respect for all government and otherwise faithfully discharge the duties of their office, including but not limited to Minnesota’s Open Meeting Law, Minnesota’s Data Practices Act, and Chapters 103B and 103D of the Minnesota Statutes.

 Public officials shall be dedicated to fulfilling their responsibilities of office.
 They shall be dedicated to the public purpose and all programs developed by them shall be in the community interest.
 Public officials shall not exceed their authority or breach the law or ask others to do so.
 They shall work in full cooperation with other public officials and employees unless prohibited from doing so by the law.

-B. BOARD OF MANAGERS CONDUCT WITH DISTRICT STAFF
+B. BOARD CONDUCT WITH DISTRICT STAFF

 1. Board authority.
-The Board of Managers member's statutory duties are generally to be performed by the Board of Managers as a whole.
-The Board of Managers, and not individual members, supervises the administrator, and the administrator supervises staff.
-As individuals, Board of Managers members have no administrative authority.
+The Board of Managers member's statutory duties are generally to be performed by the Board as a whole.
+The Board, and not individual members, supervises the administrator, and the administrator supervises staff.
+As individuals, Board members have no administrative authority.
 They cannot give orders or otherwise supervise District employees, unless specifically directed to do so by the Board of Managers.
-The full Board of Managers, however, holds the ultimate authority over all administrative affairs in the District.
+The full Board, holds the ultimate authority over all administrative affairs in the District.

 Clear, honest communication that respects the abilities, experience, and dignity of each individual is expected.
 Disrespectful behavior, conduct that does not respect abilities, experience, and dignity toward staff is not accepted.